 - Figure out appropriate stories to tell during your conversation and when specific triggers come up.
 These can work particularly well when handling objections.
 Prepare for the most common ones you may face, as well as thinking what objections individual prospects may have.
 People relate much better to stories.

-- Understand their buying process.
+- Understand the buying process.
 Do not assume, do your research and figure out how they make their purchases.

 One final, very important tip – remember to recognise the progress you are making along the way.
 Be proud of how far you’ve come and of the skills you are developing.
 And when you finally nail it and make the sales call of your career, get celebrating!